 If you are planning to explore more of Europe, take a look through my Europe posts.

 A Paris 3 day itinerary for families

-We had about a week to spend in Paris.
-So we took our time, somewhat, exploring the city.
+We normally travel slowly when we visit a place.
+However, in Paris we only had about a week to spend.
+This felt like a short stay for us, but luckily we were able to do a lot of things during that time.
 But even if you can only do a Paris 3 day itinerary, there is still so much of the city you can visit in that short period of time.

-The key for families visiting Paris is to try not to pack too much into your day.
-You’ll be tempted to see as much as you can during your 3 days in Paris.
+The key for families planning a trip to Paris is to try not to pack too much into your day.
+You’ll be tempted to try and see as much as you can during your 3 days in Paris.
 But all that will do is guarantee melt downs and travel burnout!
 Instead, focus your activities on things that will maximize your time in Paris.
 This way, you’ll get to experience French culture without overloading your days with activities.

 I recently partnered with a company called isango! to put together an easy Paris 3 day itinerary that’s perfect for families.
 It combines seeing the Paris points of interest with a bit of culture and history.
 If you’re looking for things to do in Paris with kids, check out my suggestions below.

 Day 1: Start you Paris 3 day itinerary with a bus tour

 We enjoy doing bus tours when we get to a new big city.
 We did a hop-on hop-off tour in Rome and loved it!
 Paris has a number of hop-on hop-off style tours that families can choose from.
 These types of tours are a great way to maximize your Paris 3 day itinerary, because you get to see the tourist sites all in one day.

 While we were in Paris, I reached out to isango!, which works with local tour companies in over 300 cities around the world, to help us discover the city sites.
 Through isango!, my family and I took a hop-on hop-off style bus tour and spent a day driving through the various neighborhoods (known as Arrondissements) to see the Paris points of interest.